Priebus out, Kelly in as White House chief of staff

+- Priebus lacked strong support from key members of Trump's inner circle

-Washington (CNN)President Donald Trump replaced his chief of staff Reince Priebus on Friday with Homeland Security Secretary John Kelly, an explosive move that ends a turbulent six-month tenure.
+Washington (CNN)President Donald Trump drove out his chief of staff on Friday, replacing Reince Priebus with Homeland Security Secretary John Kelly in an explosive move that ends a turbulent six-month tenure.

+"The President wanted to go a different direction," Priebus told CNN's Wolf Blitzer on "The Situation Room" Friday evening.
+"A president has a right to hit a reset button.
+I think it's a good time to hit the reset button.
+I think he was right to hit the reset button."

+"I'm always going to be a Trump fan," Priebus said.
+"I'm on Team Trump and I look forward to helping him achieve his goals and his agenda for the American people."

+In his interview with CNN, Priebus repeatedly said he submitted his resignation to the President privately on Thursday.
+Yet throughout the day on Friday, sources close to him insisted that he was not resigning.

-Trump made the announcement on Twitter just after landing on Air Force One at Joint Base Andrews outside Washington.
+But around 5 p.m.
+ET, Trump made the announcement on Twitter just after landing on Air Force One at Joint Base Andrews outside Washington.

 The move followed months of on-again, off-again speculation that Priebus would soon be ousted from an administration where he has consistently drawn heavy criticism for failing to stem the flow of leaks and struggled to impose a sense of order in a chaotic White House beset by controversies.

-Priebus, who was brought on by the outsider President in large part because of his Washington relationships, also wound up carrying a hefty share of the blame for the White House's legislative stumbles.
+Priebus, who was brought on by the outsider President in large part because of his Washington relationships, also wound up carrying a hefty share of the blame for the White House's legislative stumbles, including the latest failure to pass a health care replacement bill.

+Rumors of infighting among Trump's staff eventually devolved into all-out warfare, bursting dramatically into the open late Thursday with a vulgar screed from incoming communications director Anthony Scaramucci.

+Priebus also lacked strong support from key members of Trump's inner circle.
+Two sources familiar with the situation said Trump's family -- including daughter Ivanka Trump and son-in-law Jared Kushner, among the President's most trusted advisers -- had lost faith in Priebus.
+One of those sources says Trump's kin urged the President to finally execute a long-pondered shake-up.

 Trump sent a message of thanks to Priebus after his initial announcement, and told reporters at the air base that Priebus was a "good man."